tomoris/PYHSMM/README.md

 # PYHSMM with golang
 Implementation of Pitman-Yor Hidden Semi-Markov Model (PYSHMM) (Uchiumi et al., 2015) with golang.
 PYHSMM is a non-parametric Bayesian model for inducing words and part-of-speech tags from unsegmented texts without annotated data.

-This repository also contain other Bayesian n-gram based language model such as HPYLM, and NPYLM.
+This repository also contain other Bayesian n-gram based language models such as HPYLM, and NPYLM.

 ## Prerequisites
 ```